MyThElon3404/PySpark-Spark_With_Python/PySpark Road Map.md

-# Step-by-Step Guide to Master PySpark for a Data Analyst
+# Step-by-Step Guide to Master PySpark for Data Analysis & Engineering
-Since you are a Senior Data Analyst with experience in Power BI, DAX, and Azure, this guide will focus on how PySpark applies to big data analytics and integrates with cloud platforms.
+Since you already have experience as a Senior Data Analyst and are proficient in Power BI and DAX, I'll tailor this guide to help you transition efficiently into PySpark.